rook/rook/design/object-store-user.md

 ```
 There should be a 1:1 mapping of storage class and rook object store.
 For example, if there are 5 object stores, each in their own namespace, then 5 global storage classes are needed.
 Likewise, if there are 5 object stores in a single namespace, then, again, 5 storage classes are required.
 Note that the creation of an object store does not require an associated storage class.
 Using storage class more closely adheres to the Kubernetes storage model and offers greater flexibility to the developer and storage admin.

+Adding storage class to the rook-ceph object user API more closely adheres to the Kubernetes storage model and offers greater flexibility to the developer and the storage admin.
+However, the existing `store` stanza will be supported for backwards compatibility.
+The API will verify that `store` and `storageClass` are mutually exclusive and return an error if both (or neither) are specified.

 #### Namespace
 When a storage class is specified the object store’s namespace is found in the storage class parameter.
 A typical object store user definition might look like this:
 ```yaml